davide1977/R-Programming/W1-Notes.md

 				> x[u]
 				[1] "b" "c" "c" "d"

-* double bracket **[[** extract elements froma a list or data frmae; can only be used to extract *a single element* and the class returned will not be necessarily a list or data frame
+* double bracket **[[** extract elements from a list or data frame; can only be used to extract *a single element* and the class returned will not be necessarily a list or data frame

 * **$** extract elements of a list or data frame by **name**; semantics are similar to **[[** (may or maybe not the class of the object)